GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/GCSToElasticsearch/README.md

 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
 * usePartialUpdates: Set to true to issue partial updates.
 Default: false
-* idFnPath: Path to javascript file containing function to extract Id from document, ex: gs://path/to/idFn.js.
-Default: null
-* idFnName: Name of javascript function to extract Id from document.
-Default: null
-* indexFnPath: Path to javascript file containing function to extract Index from document, ex: gs://path/to/indexFn.js.
-Default: null
-* indexFnName: Name of javascript function to extract Index from document.
-Default: null
-    * Will override index provided.
-* typeFnPath: Path to javascript file containing function to extract Type from document, ex: gs://path/to/typeFn.js.
-Default: null
-* typeFnName: Name of javascript function to extract Type from document.
-Default: null
-    * Will override type provided.

 Template can be executed using the following gcloud command:
 ```sh